Purified in Blood

 Purified in Blood (PiB) is a Norwegian metal band from Hommersåk, near Sandnes.
 They started up in the winter of 2003, and dissolved in January 2007 though on April 25, 2008 they announced that they now are back.
-They play metal with roots in hardcore.
+They play Nu metal with roots in hardcore.

 History

 In the summer of 2004 they released the EP Last Leaves of a Poisoned Tree on the American underground-label New Eden Records.
 Later that year they won the Zoom-awards together with Rumble in Rhodos and Vishnu.
 As a result of this the band got to play during by:Larm and Øya Festival in 2005, and also tour around the country.
 They also toured several times in United States and Europe with bands like Undying, Heaven Shall Burn and God Forbid.